 Declutter your recycling mind for mixed recyclables

 Make it simple.
-There are only five main materials categories:
+There are only five main material categories:

 - Paper and boxes